 The Student Co-Curricular Transcript provides a listing of your involvement in college life that does not appear on your academic transcript.
-Participation in clubs, activities, and leadership experiences (athletic and student organizations) and the achievement of honors, scholarships, and awards will be listed on the co-curricular transcript.
+Participation in clubs, activities, leadership experiences (athletic and student organizations), honors, scholarships, and awards will be listed on the co-curricular transcript.
 This additional information may help you stand out when you look for a job or transfer to a four-year college.
-For more information, go to the Student Activities Office in either Utica or Rome.
+For more information, contact the Student Activities Office in either Utica or Rome.

 Full-Time Registered Student

 One registered for 12 or more credit or equivalent hours in any semester.

 Please contact your Holistic Student Services Advisor for assistance if your miss a registration deadline.

 Matriculation and Re-Matriculation

 Matriculation is the process by which a prospective student applies for admission into a two year program or certificate and is officially accepted by the college.
 Once accepted the requirements for your program will be determined by the catalog year in which you began.
 Matriculation terminates with graduation, dismissal, deactivation of a program, or lack of registration for four consecutive semesters not including summer and intersession.